 Now it’s time to create a Firebase database.
-We’ll use it to store user’s devices tokens.
-Go to Database tab (below Develop), click ‘Create database‘ button and choose test mode.
+We’ll use it to store user’s device tokens.
+Go to the Database tab (below Develop), click the ‘Create database‘ button, and choose test mode.

 Back to the code

 Okay, it’s time to finally configure our app.
-First of all we have to configure Firebase libraries in main module file – app.module.ts.
+First of all, we have to configure Firebase libraries in the main module file – app.module.ts.

 Use the credentials you have in your google-services.json file in order to configure Firebase properly.

-Now, it’s time to create a service class for notifications handling.
-Later on we’ll import it into our providers in app.module.ts.
+Now, it’s time to create a service class for notification handling.
+Later on, we’ll import it into our providers in app.module.ts.
 Let’s call it NotificationsService.

-When it comes to topic-based notifications we’ll use tabs files generated from.
-On the view layer we’ll use ion-toggle element to subscribe / unsubscribe feature.
+When it comes to topic-based notifications we’ll use tabs template files, generated from the initial command.
+On the view layer, we’ll use the ion-toggle element to subscribe / unsubscribe feature.

-For example let’s take HomeComponent file (home.ts) and let it subscribe / unsubscribe to topic called homeTopic.
+For example, let’s take the HomeComponent file (home.ts) and let it subscribe / unsubscribe to a topic called homeTopic.

 Let’s use handleSubscription() function in the view layer (home.html).
 The key thing is the ion-toggle element.
-It’ll fire our function by every state change passing boolean variable into it.
+It’ll fire our function by every state change by passing the boolean variable into it.

 Okay, you can build your app and test it.
-Personally I prefer to do it on the real device rather than emulator.
-The browser is not a good idea here as well because basically Cordova plugins won’t be running there.
+Personally, I prefer to do it on a real device rather than an emulator.
+The browser is not a good idea here as well because basically, Cordova plugins won’t work there.

-For test purposes I’m using simple build command to generate unsigned *.apk app file.
+For test purposes, I’m using simple build command to generate an unsigned *.apk app file.